openjourno/openjourno.github.io/README.md

 ---

-## Our Mission
+## Mission

-At **openJourno**, we believe in **truth, accessibility, and storytelling that matters**.
+**openJourno**, we believe in **truth, accessibility, and storytelling that matters**.
 Our coverage spans global and local issues, providing readers with content that is timely, factual, and insightful, while celebrating diverse perspectives and creative journalistic forms.

 ---